jedevc/fyp-report/report.md

 with the 2014 edition of PicoCTF [@apg], where challenges were randomly templated to produce different challenges for different teams, reducing the ability of those teams to share flags and solutions.
-This was effective throughout the competition, and allowed greater insight into who was cheating, how they were doing it, and the source of the leak.
+This was effective throughout the competition and allowed greater insight into who was cheating, how they were doing it, and the source of the leak.

 AutoCTF [@autoctf], a week-long event using challenges built using the LAVA bug injection system [@autoctf-lava] is one of the main and most popular instances of automatic challenge generation.
-Their findings included that such a tool could be (and was) used to massively reduce competition overhead and cost of development, and generate a wide variety of new challenges.
+Their findings included that such a tool could be (and was) used to massively reduce competition overhead and cost of development and generate a wide variety of new challenges.
 However, because the system was built as bug-injection, automatically ensuring that the results were exploitable, or determining exactly the type of exploit that would be required is more complex to pin down.

-Contrasting with this bug-injection approach, we have specification-based challenge generation, such as SecGen [@secgen], which generate fully fledged exploitable virtual machines, and create escalation pathways inside.
-Instead of varying correct code, and well-configured services, templates are used to vary the content of each VM, to ensure that each student/player receives a different setup.
+Contrasting with this bug-injection approach, we have specification-based challenge generation, such as SecGen [@secgen], which generate fully-fledged exploitable virtual machines and create escalation pathways inside.
+Instead of varying correct code and configs, templates are used to vary the content of each VM, to ensure that each student/player receives a different setup.
 Additionally, these challenges are themed, providing a consistent "feeling" to each VM, emphasising the importance of visual similarity.

-Finally, Blinker [@blinker] creates randomised binary challenges using ERB ruby templating of source files and LLVM integration to provide variation at the binary level, and uses these tools in a CTF competition to evaluate it's success.
+Finally, Blinker [@blinker] creates randomised binary challenges using ERB ruby templating of source files and LLVM integration to provide variation at the binary level and uses these tools in a CTF competition to evaluate its success.
 In particular, this technique has inspired our work, however, the exact direction is quite different.

 # Design

-To solve the problems detailed above, and inspired by existing work, we present `vulnspec`, a new domain-specific programming language that encodes specifications of vulnerable programs.
-Vulnspec can be interfaced with using a flexible command line interface, or using a Python API, producing C code, binaries and environments ready for players to solve.
+To solve the problems detailed above, inspired by existing work, we present `vulnspec`, a new domain-specific programming language that encodes specifications of vulnerable programs.
+Vulnspec can be interfaced with using a flexible command-line interface, or using a Python API, producing C code, binaries and environments ready for players to solve.

-We take a top-down approach, which is inspired by the configuration of SecGen and Blinker.
+We take a top-down approach, inspired by the configuration of SecGen and Blinker.
 Instead of taking working programs and modifying them to contain vulnerabilities (like AutoCTF), we take a vulnerability description and produce a program that contains that vulnerability, introducing variation and context around it.
-Specifically, we extend the idea of simple templating to produce our own language that transpiles to C, and focus on creating variation within the control flow graph and variable layouts, which make up the most complexity in designing exploitable challenges.
+Specifically, we extend the idea of simple templating to produce our own language that transpiles to C and focus on creating variation within the control flow graph and variable layouts, which make up the most complexity in designing exploitable challenges.

 ## Goals

-The `vulnspec` language and tooling has been built to satisfy a number of design goals, that have been critical in choosing which functionality to prioritise building and implementing.
+The `vulnspec` language and tooling has been built to satisfy several design goals, that have been critical in choosing what functionality to prioritise building and implementing.
 In these goals, we consider three main
 parties: the challenge designer, the challenge solver, and the competition organiser.